 - The ceremony ran long and family pictures started 35 minutes late.
 Sometimes there's only so much you can do, especially when you have a lot of family portraits to get through.
 But we managed to shave 15 minutes off of the estimated time and the bridal party entered the reception only 20 minutes later than we had planned.

 - The bridal party got ready at a separate location and were 45 minutes late leaving for the venue.
 In order to keep the rest of the day on schedule, we lost 20 minutes of our bride and groom's portrait time.
-(And 20 more minutes of that hour were needed to get from one portrait location to the other.)
+(And we were already planning to use some of our portrait time to drive to a second location.)
 But we worked fast and got a lot of beautiful portraits.

 In most cases, the first thing that gets sacrificed is portrait time for the bride and groom.
 You can only photograph a bridal party so quickly, especially if there are a lot of people!
 That's why I try to allocate an entire hour for the bride and groom.
 Because I know it's very rare for us to get the entire hour.
 Bride and groom portraits are SO important, so a buffer is really necessary.